C09N1T1V3/TryHackMe/Active-Directory/forward-challenge.md

 Forward Challenge – Offender vs Defender Perspective Initial Access
 ==============
 We already had initial access to the internal network.
 The next step was to identify which ports and services were open so that credentials could be used effectively.
-Blindly attempting logins wastes time and effort; proper network reconnaissance ensures we understand which targets are available to exploit or access.
+Blindly attempting logins waste of time and effort; proper network reconnaissance ensures we understand which targets are available to exploit or access.
 This allows us to direct our efforts in the right direction.

 Defender perspective:
 Security teams should actively monitor for port‑scanning and reconnaissance activity, as these are often the first indicators of an intrusion.
 Implement strict network segmentation and limit exposed services to reduce the attack surface.
 Early detection of scanning attempts can significantly hinder adversary progress.